 However, sometimes motion itself can trigger an attack, especially in people prone to motion sickness.

 Stress is one of the most commonly mentioned migraine triggers.
-However, there is a great deal of debate about whether or not it is a true trigger.
+However, there is some debate about whether or not it is a true trigger.
 It does seem to be a factor, but it may simply lower your resistance to other triggers, and not start the migraine chain reaction by itself.

 It's important to not assume that stress is causing all your attacks.
 It's very likely that there's another factor that you can more easily avoid to cut down on your attacks.